Homoclinic Floer homology via direct limits: Local homoclinic Floer homology

 When cutting partners are missing, a natural idea is to add them to the original set to obtain a new set that is $\del$-complete.
 The main problem with this approach is that adding all missing cutting points may not be a finite process:

 Let $E \in \mcE$ be $\del$-incomplete and consider its points with top Maslov degree $k_+:=k_+(E)$ so the first Maslov degree potentially containing cutting partners is $k_+-1$.
 Now assume that there are cutting partners missing in degree $k_+-1$.
-Now add them, thus making all hearts arisen from points of Maslov degrees $(k_+, k_+-1, k_+-2)$ $\del$-complete, and denote the new set by $A_1(E)$.
+Now add them, thus making all hearts arisen from points of Maslov degrees $(k_+, k_+-1, k_+-2)$ $\del$-complete, and denote the new (finite) set by $A_1(E)$.

 Now look in $A_1(E)$ for hearts with points of Maslov degrees $(k_+-1, k_+-2, k_+-3)$ with missing cutting partner in degree $k_+-2$.
-Add the necessary cutting partners and thus obtain a new set $A_2(E)$.
+Add the necessary cutting partners and thus obtain a new (finite) set $A_2(E)$.
 The problem now is that these new points in degree $k_+-2$ may cause again trouble in degree $k_+-1$ by forming $\del$-incomplete hearts of degree $(k_+, k_+-1, k_+-2)$.
 But by creating the set $A_1(E)$ the $\del$-completeness in Maslov level $k_+-1$ was already supposed to be solved!
 Fixing this issue now may again create problems in Maslov level $k_+-2$ etc.

 Similar problems arise analogously in Maslov levels lower than $k_+-1$ and $k_+-2$.
-Thus there is no guarantee that the process of adding missing cutting partners terminates within a finite number of steps.
+Thus there is no guarantee that the process of adding missing cutting partners terminates within a finite number of steps, more precisely, we did not find a way to prove that it terminates.
 So we have to come up with a different idea how to obtain a $\del$-complete set from a $\del$-incomplete one.